hivemq/hivemq-mqtt-client/docs/installation/android.md

 [Android RetroFix gradle plugin](https://github.com/SgtSilvio/android-retrofix) to backport these APIs automatically.
 The minimum supported API level is 19.
 This covers almost 100% of all Android devices.

-Add the following to the app's `build.grade` file:
+Add the following to the app's `build.gradle` file:

 ```groovy
 buildscript {